virginijalegionas/grinchChristmas2024/README.md

 Write a function calculateDeliveryTime(houses, speed) that:
 Calculates the total time Santa will take to visit all the houses (returning to [0, 0] after delivery).
 - Day9: Use CSS to create a custom cursor on a Christmas-themed webpage
+- Day10: Help Santa to sum up all the sales. script from starter database
+- Day11: Program to light up the light bulb, when you click on it with JavaScript.
+Use stater files